gmlewis/bible-codes/TheLittleBook.md

 The BITTER SWEET

 you to myself and I will send my two mighty witnesses and I do command you to hear them so you may receive their testimony for they will testify of many hidden things that have been concealed from the hearts of men but of which they will reveal and their testimonies will stand eternally and forevermore.
 Therefore, hearken to the voice of the true lamb of God, O’ Israel for there is salvation and redemption in no other name ever given, and truly, truly no other name will ever be given for this purpose, except Yeshua HaMashiach who is also Jesus the Nazarene although after the flesh I am known no more and I am Christ Jesus even he who is Lord of Lords and King of Kings.
-I am the Lion of the tribe of Judah and in righteousness I do come to judge and make war.
+I am the Lion of the tribe of Judah and in righteousness I do come to judge and make war.
-I am he who has sent these Words by my servant and by my servant have these Words been sent, and I do testify and certify that the Words of The Everlasting Gospel that have been revealed by my own hand, and indeed by Yahweh himself, are true, and eternal, and my servant has spoken faithfully the Words that have been revealed to him in their time and they will be preserved through the coming calamities and will find the eyes, ears, and hearts of those to whom they are sent.
+I am he who has sent these Words by my servant and by my servant have these Words been sent, and I do testify and certify that the Words of The Everlasting Gospel that have been revealed by my own hand, and indeed by Yahweh himself, are true, and eternal, and my servant has spoken faithfully the Words that have been revealed to him in their time and they will be preserved through the coming calamities and will find the eyes, ears, and hearts of those to whom they are sent.
-I am your everlasting and eternal Messiah who longs for your salvation and redemption Israel, and truly, truly I am prepared to receive to myself any and all who respond to the sound of my voice and you will go into the millennial Kingdom and a peculiar people will you be and you will live lives eternal and you will find eternal pasture amongst the Israel of God, and never again will you be separated from the righteous rule of your King, Lord, High Priest, and Messiah and forever more will you be led in peace and righteousness and you will grow as calves of the stall.
+I am your everlasting and eternal Messiah who longs for your salvation and redemption Israel, and truly, truly I am prepared to receive to myself any and all who respond to the sound of my voice and you will go into the millennial Kingdom and a peculiar people will you be and you will live lives eternal and you will find eternal pasture amongst the Israel of God, and never again will you be separated from the righteous rule of your King, Lord, High Priest, and Messiah and forever more will you be led in peace and righteousness and you will grow as calves of the stall.
 I am Yeshua HaMashiach and I am that the great I AM has made me and I am the Lamb of God given as your perfect and sinless passover forevermore and for all time.
 Which lamb will you choose, O Israel?